|

 Flint does not

-appear naturally in the geology of the area (Guernsey County,
+appear naturally in the area (Guernsey County,

 in the form of glacial outwash from far to the north.
 But